 - (a) These Adalats work in the spirit of compromise and understanding, which results in both parties satisfaction. - (b) These courts deliver fast and inexpensive justice.
-Any person can move to the Lok Adalat by application on plain paper in a prescribed format. - (c) Lok Adalats reduce the workload of other courts.
+Any person can move to the Lok Adalat

+- by application on plain paper in a prescribed format. - (c) Lok Adalats reduce the workload of other courts.
 Thus, enabling them to deal with more serious matters.

-Section B
+SECTION B (30 Marks)

+(Attempt any three questions from this Section.)
-Ans.6.(i) Three policies used by the British to expand their political power in India were:

-- (a) Lord Dalhousie's Policy of Annexation including the most unpopular one, Doctrine of Lapse as per which the heirs to the throne adopted without British consent were allowed to inherit only the private property of the deceased ruler and not their territories which were claimed by Britishers thereafter, made British very unpopular.
+- 6. The Indian Nationalists described the Great Uprising of 1857 as the First War of Independence.
+With reference to this, answer the following questions: - (i) Mention any three policies used by the British to expand their political power in India.
+[3] - (ii) The Revolt of 1857 is also known as the Sepoy Mutiny.
+Mention any three military causes which led to the uprising.
+[3] - (iii) Mention any four economic causes of the Revolt.
+[4] - Ans. (i) Three policies used by the British to expand their political power in India were: - (a) Lord Dalhousie's Policy of Annexation including the most unpopular one, Doctrine of Lapse as per which the heirs to the throne adopted without British consent were allowed to inherit only the private property of the deceased ruler and not their territories which were claimed by Britishers thereafter, made British very unpopular.
 Satara, Jhansi, Nagpur and Sambalpur were some of the important states annexed owing to the Doctrine of Lapse.
-The rulers of the different states became bitter enemies of the British. - (b) Subsidiary Alliance: This alliance brought the administration of many states under the control of the British.

-(c) General Enlistment Acts

-Some of the military causes for the revolt of 1857 were:
+The rulers of the different states became bitter enemies of the British. - (b) Subsidiary Alliance: This alliance brought the administration of many states under the control of the British. - (c) General Enlistment Acts: This act was passed in 1856 by the British Parliament.
+Under this act the British government could recruit the Indian men to serve in the British Indian army. - (ii) Some of the military causes for the revolt of 1857 were: - (1) The Indian and the British soldiers were not treated equally.
+The salary of the Indian soldiers was too meagre to support their families, while the duties of both the British and the Indian soldiers were more or less similar. - (2) The Indian soldiers could rise only up to the position of Subedar.

-- The Indian and the British soldiers were not treated equally.
-The salary of the Indian soldiers was too meagre to support their families, while the duties of both the British and the Indian soldiers were more or less similar. - The Indian soldiers could rise only up to the position of Subedar. - As per the British parliamentary law of the General Service Enlistment Act 1856, Indian soldiers could be sent overseas on duty.
-Indian soldiers considered sea voyages against their religious beliefs and customs. - Numerical strength of the Indian soldiers was much higher than the number of the European soldiers, which encouraged them to fight against the British. - Indians believed that the British were invincible, but the British were beaten in the First Afghan War (1838-42).
+- (3) As per the British parliamentary law of the General Service Enlistment Act 1856, Indian soldiers could be sent overseas on duty.
+Indian soldiers considered sea voyages against their religious beliefs and customs. - (4) Numerical strength of the Indian soldiers was much higher than the number of the European soldiers, which encouraged them to fight against the British. - (5) Indians believed that the British were invincible, but the British were beaten in the First Afghan War (1838-42).
 This made the Indian soldiers feel that if the Afghans could defeat the British, why couldn't they?